Looking for Depression Treatment?

 - My primary approaches to therapy are Acceptance and Commitment Therapy (ACT), and Dialectical Behavior Therapy (DBT) which are based on empirically-validated, researched theories that are proven to work with depression and other mental health conditions.

 - I use a wellness and holistic approach to depression.
-This includes reviewing and improving lifestyle areas including nutrition, exercise, and sleep.
+This includes reviewing and improving lifestyle areas including nutrition, supplements, exercise, and sleep.
 I provide specific information about how to make changes as well as support when they seem difficult to achieve.

 - I utilize mindfulness in my approach with almost all of my clients, which is a powerful tool that is transforming psychotherapy.
-I have a decade of personal practice with mindfulness and a comprehensive system of techniques to help you with your specific struggles.
+I have over a decade of personal practice with mindfulness and a comprehensive system of techniques to help you with your specific struggles.
 I currently run a mindfulness-based therapy group and use mindfulness-based depression treatments.

 Let’s Do Something About This!